 We are also Japan's only company recycling tungsten, a rare metal that is the main component of the carbon alloys used in cutting tools.

 In 1944, we established the Niigata Metals Plant (now Diamet Corporation) and embarked on the powder metallurgy business.

-In the same year, we established the Nonferrous Metals Plant (now Hitachi Metals MMC Superalloy, Ltd.) and began manufacturing arms bronze, a specialty copper alloy.
+In the next year, we established the Nonferrous Metals Plant (later the Okegawa Plant, Hitachi Metals MMC Superalloy, Ltd.*) and began manufacturing arms bronze, a specialty copper alloy.